 - Is the commute sustainable during exam periods when stress is high?

-Students at nearby schools can go home for lunch, attend tuition more easily, and have more rest time.
+Students at nearby schools can go home for lunch, attend secondary tuition more easily, and have more rest time.
 Sometimes convenience matters more than prestige.
+If your child will need academic support, consider whether the school is near a tuition centre they can attend after school.

 The Affiliation Factor